-The founder of 100 Bowls of Soup, Katharine Mardirosian, had never tasted fresher, more flavorful soup than she had in her Romanian mother-in-law’s kitchen, which is barely able to fit a small table (which also serves as her only counter) and two stools.
+The founder of 100 Bowls of Soup, Katharine Mardirosian, had never tasted fresher, more flavorful soup than she had in her Romanian mother-in-law’s kitchen, barely able to fit a small table (also serving as her only counter) and two stools.

-When asked for recipes, her mother-in-law would likely give a shrug and a vague description at best.
+When asked for recipes, she would give a shrug and a vague description at best.
 The crevices and lines in her well-worn hands contained the recipes of the daily food she prepared from scratch.
 Rarely, if ever, did she allow anyone to help her.
 She considered everyone—even family—as guests.

-Her refrigerator was mostly empty, it contained just some cheese, milk, butter, and maybe a few pieces of fresh meat for the day’s meal.
-All other staples and vegetables were replenished daily at the piazza and kept in a small, cool pantry closet.
-In addition, her balcony contained an array of fermented foods including cabbages, cucumbers and peppers.
-This may be a typical kitchen in an ordinary apartment in the middle of Bucharest, Romania, but it contained a fortune.
+Her refrigerator was mostly empty.
+It contained just some cheese, milk, butter, and maybe a few pieces of fresh meat for the day’s meal.
+Other staples and vegetables were replenished daily at the piazza and kept in a small, cool pantry closet.
+Her balcony contained an array of preserved and fermented foods including cabbages, cucumbers and peppers.

-The treasure of this kitchen, and many others throughout the world, comes not just from the recipes, but in the practical wisdom of home cooks like Katharine’s mother-in-law who, for generations, cooked flavorful and nourishing food, using methods both practical and sustainable.
+The treasure of this ordinary kitchen in Bucharest, and many others like it throughout the world, comes not only from the recipes, but in the practical wisdom of home cooks like Katharine’s mother-in-law who for generations cooked flavorful and nourishing food, using methods both practical and sustainable.
 This wisdom is rooted in a deeper, more intuitive understanding of the relationship between food, health and cultural well-being.